shader-slang/slang/docs/proposals/001-where-clauses.md

 There really aren't any compelling alternatives to `where` clauses among the languages that Slang takes design influence from.
 We could try to design something to solve the same problems from first principles, but the hypothetical benefits of doing so are unclear.

-When it comes to the syntactic details, we could consider allowing for *multiple* `where` clauses (matching the C# syntax) as an alternative to the comma-separated list:
+When it comes to the syntactic details, we could consider disallow type lists in the right hand side of a conformance constraint, and return allow multiple constraints to be separated with comma and sharing with one `where` keyword:

     struct MyStuff<T> : Base, IFoo
-        where T : IFoo
+        where T : IFoo,
-        where T : IBar
+              T : IBar
     { ... }

-This alternative form may result in more compact and tidy diffs when editing the constraints on declarations, at the cost of repeating the `where` keyword many times.
+This alternative form may result in more compact code without needing duplicated `where` clause, but may be harder to achieve tidy diffs when editing the constraints on declarations.

 Future Directions
 -----------------

-### Allow more general types on the left-hand side of `:`

-There are many cases where it would be helpful to be able to introduce constraints on associated types.
-As a contrived example:

-    interface IPrintable { ... }
-    interface ISequence
-    {
-        associatedtype Element;
-        ...
-    }
-    extention<T> T : IPrintable
-        where T : ISequence,
-              T.Element : IPrintable
-    { ... }

-In this example, an `extension` is used to declare that sequences are printable if their elements are printable.

 ### Allow more general types on the right-hand side of `:`